 A: Many algorithms in this course are more naturally expressed in the functional programming style, recursion and induction (typical of functional programs) are necessary to understand the algorithms and proofs we will cover, and symbolic manipulation is a key aspect of many of these algorithms.
-Lisp is a good language for functional programming and an excellent language (arguably the best) for symbolic manipulation, so understanding and using lisp will help you understand and implement the algorithms we will cover.
-Moreover, the representation of programs in lisp offers fundamental insight into the meaning of programming and computing.
+Lisp is a good language for functional programming and an excellent language (arguably the best) for symbolic manipulation, so understanding and using Lisp will help you understand and implement the algorithms we will cover.
+Moreover, the representation of programs in Lisp offers fundamental insight into the meaning of programming and computing.
 As described by Alan Kay (inventor of OOP), Lisp contains the "Maxwell's equations of programming." - a wonderful description of the type of insight we hope to gain in this course.

-- Q: . . .
+- Q: ...
 Linux?

 A: Primarily, the programming tools used in the course are best supported on Linux.
 Secondarily, the instructor is unable to provide support for non-Linux systems (limited support for unix-like systems such as Mac OSX may be possible).
-Additionally, Linux proficiency is vital for computing professionals, given the pervasive use of Linux in mobile devices, cloud computing, high performance computing, robotics, etc.
+Additionally, Linux proficiency-though not explicitly a learning outcome of this course-is vital for computing professionals, given the pervasive use of Linux in mobile devices, cloud computing, high performance computing, robotics, etc.

-- Q: How does the instructor prefer to be addressed? - A: Preferred: FIRST-NAME, {Dr., Prof.} LAST-NAME Not preferred: {Dr., Prof.} FIRST-NAME, Mr. {FIRST-NAME, LAST-NAME}, "Hey!"
+• Q: How does the instructor prefer to be addressed?

+A: Preferred: FIRST-NAME, {Dr., Prof.} LAST-NAMENot preferred: {Dr., Prof.} FIRST-NAME, Mr. {FIRST-NAME, LAST-NAME}, "Hey!"